qzq92/Miniproject_with_streamlit/README.md

 ## Key deliverables
-- The team has tried 3 different models (SARIMA, LSTM and Transformer) to predict the demand for the next 10 weeks as required by the problem statement.
-- To develop a useful forecasting dashboard using suitable open-source tools for showcase and sharing with other apprentices.
+- To develop a useful forecasting dashboard using suitable open-source tools showcasing data insights and model predictions.

 ## Challenges